byzer-org/byzer-doc/byzer-lang/en-us/grammar/select.md

 ```

-## Template functions in select syntax
+## Templates in `select` syntax

-Actually a `select` statement can be quite verbose.
-Byzer-lang provides some methods to help you simplify your code.
+The  `select` statement can be quite long.
+Byzer-Lang provides some templates to simplify your coding experience.

-For the following codes example:
+For the following example codes:

 ```sql
 select "" as features, 1 as label as mockData;